redsanket/spark/external/hadoop/guide/yarn/troubleshooting/manage_slow_attempt.rst

 In order to signal an application attempt to dump its stack, you will need to know its container ID.

-See Get the Container ID (PUT LINK HERE) below for instructions on how to obtain the container ID of the desired attempt.
+See Sec. :ref:`merge_slow_attempt_get_container_id` below for instructions on how to obtain the container ID of the desired attempt.

 * Cause the container to dump its JStack